Ada-Developers-Academy/daily-curriculum/week03/resources/farmarfinder.md

 # FarMar Finder

+## Authors
+- Bookis Smuin

 In this assignment we will be creating an application to look up Farmers Markets and their related vendors, products, and sales.
 We will use CSV files as our database.

 ### Getting Started

 1. Pair up!
-2. The individual closest to the center of the room will fork the repo: [https://github.com/Ada-Developers-Academy/far_mar_finder)
+2. The individual closest to the center of the room will fork the repo: [https://github.com/Ada-Developers-Academy/far_mar](https://github.com/Ada-Developers-Academy/far_mar)
 3. Add the second individual as a collaborator
 4. Both individuals will clone the repo `git clone [YOUR FORKED REPO URL]`
 5. Both individuals cd into the dir created `cd far_mar`